California State University: California State University

 Two major changes occurred in 1982.
 First, CSU was able to quietly obtain passage of a bill dropping the word "colleges" from its name.
 Second, W. Ann Reynolds succeeded Dumke as CSU's third chancellor, and brought a dramatically different management style to the CSU system.
 In many ways, Reynolds was the opposite of the "quiet" and "apolitical" Dumke.
 Despite the severe budget pressures brought about by the passage of Proposition 13, Reynolds was able to achieve moderate success in improving parity between CSU and UC funding.
 She was unsuccessful in her other long-term objective, securing for CSU the right to award doctorates independently of UC.
 When she asked Dumke for help, he replied that "he had given his word in 1960 and did not believe it principled to change."
 A week later, he testified before the state legislature and did not support the independent doctorate for CSU.

 Meanwhile, various problems with the 400 Golden Shore building forced the chancellor's office to move to a new building after only 22 years.
 The solution was to trade spaces with the parking lot across the street to the north, a site with better soil conditions.
 In spring 1998, CSU moved into its current headquarters at 401 Golden Shore, then demolished the old building and turned its site into a parking lot.

-Today the campuses of the CSU system include comprehensive universities and polytechnic universities along with the only maritime academy in the western United States—one that receives aid from the U.S. Maritime Administration.